asbjaare/inf-3201-lf/2022/answers.md

 ## 1 General questions (15%)

-<h3/> a) On which type of parallel computing resources or computers do you
+<h3/> a) What type(s) of parallelism would you use to fully utilize the
-typically run MPI programs?
-Use figure 1 as an example. </h3>
+infrastructure in Figure 1?
+We expect concepts, not libraries.</h3>

 To fully utilize the infrastructure depicted in Figure 1, you would want to consider both data parallelism and task parallelism: